wellcomecollection/visual-material/metadata-framework/metadata-elements/unique-id-number.md

 The catalogue should include all known previous identification numbers associated with an object.
 The type of the number should be recorded in addition to the number.

-: Inventory Number
+XXXX : Inventory Number
-: Accession Number
+XXXX : Accession Number

-## Part Numbers

-Part numbers should only be applied to identical objects.